NadsonovAS/StandUP_project/README.md

    Re-run this after any changes to `src/sound_classifier.swift`.

 ## Running the Ingestion Pipeline
-Run the end-to-end processor with any YouTube playlist URL containing a `list=` parameter:
+Register a new playlist (or resume unfinished ones) with:
 ```bash
 uv run src/main.py --new_playlist "https://www.youtube.com/watch?v=lgP8ZjQeAAY&list=PLcQngyvNgfmKSmmu9lJNoLo6K2MVfIS40"
 ```
-The pipeline will:
+Omit `--new_playlist` to iterate through playlists already stored in `standup_raw.process_video`.

+The orchestrator in `src/data_pipeliine.py`:
-- Upsert playlist entries into `standup_raw.process_video`.
+- Upserts playlist entries and refreshes per-video metadata daily when necessary.
-- Check MinIO for cached audio before downloading via `yt-dlp`.
-- Transcribe speech with `parakeet-mlx` and run the Swift laughter detector (`src/sound_classifier`).
+- Downloads audio only when transcripts or laughter features are missing, then runs transcription and the Swift laughter detector.
-- Call Gemini twice: once for chapter summaries, once for topic classifications.
+- Calls Gemini for summaries and classifications once transcripts are available, storing structured JSON payloads.
-- Mark rows as `process_status = 'finished'` when all artefacts are present.
+- Marks rows as `process_status = 'finished'` when all artefacts are present so downstream models can filter on completed videos.
+- Triggers `src/dbt_run.py` to execute `uv run dbt run` followed by `uv run dbt test` whenever any video was updated.

 ## Analytics with dbt
 Build analytics layers once ingestion finishes:
 ```bash
 uv run dbt build
 ```
+This command seeds the calendar dimension, materialises incremental models, and runs tests.

-Key models include:
+Key artefacts include:
-- `staging/stg_process_video.sql`: exposes raw JSON fields with typed columns.
+- `models/staging/stg_videos_base.sql`: filters the raw table to videos whose `process_status = 'finished'`.
-- `core/*`: normalises transcripts, chapters, laughter scores, and classifications.
+- `models/core/*`: normalises transcripts, chapters, laughter scores, classifications, and lookup tables with enforced contracts and constraints.
-- `dds/dim/dim_category.sql`: surfaces comedian and show categories for slicing downstream facts.
-- `dds/fact/fact_video_metrics.sql`: combines engagement metrics with laughter coverage for dashboards.
+- `models/marts/dim/*.sql`: incremental dimensions mapped to the `standup_marts` schema and backed by the same unique keys as the core layer.
+- `models/marts/fact/*.sql`: incremental fact tables for chapters, daily metrics, and snapshot metrics that depend on `dim_date` and other dimensions.
+- `seeds/dim_date.csv`: a 10-year calendar used to join upload and snapshot dates across facts (updated automatically via `dbt build`, or with `uv run dbt seed` if run standalone).

 ### Orchestrating dbt from Python
-`main.py` shells out to `uv run dbt run` after each successfully processed video, so analytics tables stay in sync with new raw data.
-Trigger the same command manually when needed:
+`main.py` delegates to `src/dbt_run.py`, which runs `uv run dbt run` followed by `uv run dbt test` whenever at least one video changes.
+Trigger the same commands manually when needed:

 ## Visualising in Superset
 - Visit `http://localhost:8088` (default credentials `admin` / `admin` unless overridden in `.env`).
-- Explore datasets under the `standup_dds` schema, starting with `fact_video_metrics` for laughter and engagement trends.
+- Explore datasets under the `standup_marts` schema, starting with `fact_video_metrics` for laughter and engagement trends.
 - Build or import dashboards; Superset runs alongside PostgreSQL in Docker Compose so no extra connection steps are required.